-Board of Directors
+Our Board of Directors

-Tom W. Harrington, President
+Tom W. Harrington, President (Whitehall, MT)

-*At the 15th anniversary celebration for Liberty Place, Inc. in 2011, Tom was recognized for his years of leadership and dedication and was given the title of HONORARY FOUNDING 'MOTHER' by the LPI co-founders (THE FOUNDING MOTHERS)
+*At the 15th anniversary celebration for Liberty Place, Inc. in 2011, Tom was recognized for his years of leadership and dedication and was given the title of HONORARY FOUNDING 'MOTHER' by the LPI co-founders (THE FOUNDING MOTHERS).

-Roy McBride, Vice President
+Roy McBride, Vice President (Whitehall, MT)

 Roy H McBride is the Branch President of Rocky Mountain Bank located in Whitehall, MT.
 Roy brings a wealth of financial expertise to the Board of Directors as he has 30 Plus years in the banking industry.
 It is because of this experience that he chose to serve on the board for Liberty Place.
 Mr. McBride is a dedicated member of his community as he is involved in various community programs: he serves on the Board of Directors for the Jefferson Valley Community Foundation; is an active member of the Community Transition Advisory Council which coordinates economic development efforts between the Whitehall community and Barrick Golden Sunlight Mine; and he serves the youth of the valley through the Whitehall Baseball program.

-Dorothy Solyst, OTR-L (retired) ~ Co-Founder
+Dorothy Solyst ~ Co-Founder (Bozeman, MT)

-As one of the 'Founding Mothers', Dorothy has been with Liberty Place since inception.
-With over twenty-five years of experience as an Occupational Therapist, she became acutely aware of the needs of individuals who have sustained brain injuries - especially in the State of Montana where statistics place it in upper tiers, per capita, for this unimaginable feat for the body and mind.
+As one of the 'Founding Mothers', and now an Honorary Board Member, Dorothy has been with Liberty Place since its inception.
+With over twenty-five years of experience as an Occupational Therapist, she became acutely aware of the needs of individuals who have sustained brain injuries - especially in the State of Montana, where statistics place it in upper tiers per capita, for this unimaginable feat for the body and mind.

-Gail Gunderson, RN (retired) ~ Co-Founder
+Gail Gunderson, RN (retired) ~ Co-Founder (Belgrade, MT)

-Rhonda L. Hobbs, Accountant
+Rhonda L. Hobbs, Accountant (Waterloo, MT)

-Rhonda Hobbs holds her Bachelor's Degree from Montana Tech/University of Montana and received her MBA from University of Phoenix.
-Rhonda is the in-house accountant for McDonald’s restaurants in Butte area, and is self-employed with bookkeeping and tax prep business.
-Mrs. Hobbs serves her community as a member of the Whitehall Saddle Club, as a Girl Scout Leader and the leader for Waterloo Boosters 4-H Club.
+Rhonda Hobbs holds her Bachelor's Degree from Montana Tech/University of Montana, and received her MBA from the University of Phoenix.
+Rhonda is the in-house accountant for McDonald’s restaurants in the Butte area, and is self-employed with bookkeeping and tax prep business.
+Mrs. Hobbs serves her community as a member of the Whitehall Saddle Club, as a Girl Scout Leader, and the leader for Waterloo Boosters 4-H Club.
 Rhonda shares her past experience as a corporate controller, which has proven to be a great value by keeping Liberty Place, Inc. fiscally responsible.

 Jane Geissler has a long history of helping people.
-She has served as a bookkeeper, an activity director and a volunteer in skilled nursing facilities, is a past member of the Board of Directors for Love In The Name of Chirst, and has been a volunteer for her church.
+She has served as a bookkeeper, an activity director and a volunteer in skilled nursing facilities, is a past member of the Board of Directors for Love In The Name of Christ, and has been a volunteer for her church.
 She has also served as a volunteer and on the Board of Directors for Befrienders.
 Jane is a member of a prayer that group has decorated many trees for the Festival of Trees through the years.
 Mrs. Geissler has joined the Board at this time because much help is needed for the expansion project.

-Charles Fritz, MD (retired)
+Charles Fritz, MD (retired) (Bozeman)